Convex-Dev/design/docs/cad/020_tokenomics/README.md

 ### Fully Diluted Value

-Some tokenomic analyses depend on the concept of "Fully Diluted Value", by multiplying the current price of tokens by some maximum supply cap.
+Some tokenomic analysis depend on the concept of "Fully Diluted Value", by multiplying the current price of tokens by some maximum supply cap.

-Such analysis is generally invalid in the Convex of Convex, since full dilution cannot occur under the Release Curve model at the current price.
+Such analysis is generally invalid and SHOULD NOT be applied in the case of Convex, because full dilution cannot occur under the release curve model at the current price and such a number is effectively meaningless.

-Analysts SHOULD NOT consider FDV in relation to Convex, and instead use the market capitalisation of issued coins, which more accurately represents the coin ecosystem.
+Analysts SHOULD NOT consider FDV in relation to Convex, and instead use the market capitalisation of issued coins (i.e. the current supply), which more accurately represents the coin ecosystem.
+This is also more consistent with other tokens that do not have a fixed supply.

 ### Testnets

-Testnets (i.e. any Convex based network other than the official Main Network) MAY alter or ignore any aspect of the tokenomics for testing, development or experimental purposes.
+Testnets (i.e. any Convex based network other than the official main network) MAY alter or ignore any aspect of the tokenomics for testing, development or experimental purposes.
 Indeed, this is encouraged for the purposes of research and learning.

-Test networks MAY implement a system of distributing coins for testing purposes, e.g. a "faucet" which automatically issues testnet coins to users.
+Test networks MAY implement a system of distributing free coins for testing purposes, e.g. a "faucet" which automatically issues testnet coins to users.

 Participants in the ecosystem SHOULD NOT conduct economically significant activity on test networks, with the understanding that they have no assurance of the tokenomic model or governance over such networks, and may face significant security or legal risks if they do so.

 ### Disaster Recovery

-In the event of a high severity event that substantially affects overall tokenomics, the Foundation MAY take remedial action, up to and including requiring a mandatory network update to fix the issue.
-Such action will only be taken as a last resort, and shall be done in a manner that minimises the impact on legitimate coin holders.
+In the event of a high severity event that substantially affects overall tokenomics, the governance body MAY take remedial action, up to and including requiring a mandatory network update to fix the issue.
+Such action will only be taken as a last resort, and MUST be done in a manner that minimises the impact on legitimate coin holders.

+The governance body MUST NOT take any action which results in the modification of the coin balances of any 3rd party user or actor accounts, except where necessary to remediate the effects of a security breach as above.